surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 - **Rotation** Rotate the label direction as per the given range.

--  **Align**   it defines the position of the label relative to the anchor point position and orientation.
-Its value can be expressed either by a number representing the clockwise angle (in degree) or by one of the following string presets:
+-  **Align**   it defines the position of the label relative to the anchor point position and direction.
+Its value can be expressed by one of the following string presets:

 -   `start`: the label is positioned before the anchor point, following the same direction
 -   `end`: the label is positioned after the anchor point, following the same direction